Conflicts of Interest Policy

 - That the organisational and administrative arrangements established by the Firm to prevent or manage that conflict are not sufficient to ensure, with reasonable confidence, that the risks of damage to the interests of the client will be prevented; and

-- Sufficient detail to enable that client to take an informed decision with respect to the service in the context of which the conflict of interest arises.
+- Sufficient detail to enable the client to take an informed decision with respect to the service in the context of which the conflict of interest arises.

 This disclosure will only be made as a matter of last resort.
 Further, the fact of the disclosure is not considered to be a mitigant.
 All the controls detailed in this policy will continue to be applied, in respect of that conflict.